ZoeyVid/nginx-proxy-manager/README.md

 - Just arround 150 MB bigger than the original version
 - Run the admin interface on port 81 with ssl (https)

+## Soon
+- Use as web server with php support
+- change version numbers also in the frontend

 ## Hosting your home network

 I won't go in to too much detail here but here are the basics for someone new to this self-hosted world.